Connect local clients like Claude Desktop to your hosted MCP Servers.

 project was built successfully (npm run build

-files exist and are correctly configured inside yourlocal-relay
+files exist and are correctly configured inside your local-relay

-Local Relay simplifies connecting local stdio
+directory.Local Relay simplifies connecting local stdio

 -based clients to your centralized MCP infrastructure by running the proxy directly from its source code.